 The next night, Thursday, June 29, the second barge of terns was moved and all the baby terns from that barge were again swept into the harbor.
 On Friday morning hundreds more dead and dying tern babies littered the same beach.
 Our staff responded again.
 All in all a total of 24 baby terns were rescued alive and 405 dead baby terns were collected and kept as evidence.

 It was a tragic and heartbreaking ending to what had become a thrilling sight for everyone who saw the thriving colony.
-IBRRC staff cared for the live birds and also took on the gruesome task of counting every body as evidence.
+Bird Rescue staff cared for the live birds and also took on the gruesome task of counting every body as evidence.
 (Migratory birds are protected by both state and federal laws and animal cruelty is a felony in California.)

 We ended up raising and rehabilitating ten elegant tern chicks and 15 Caspian tern chicks.
 Six weeks later the elegant tern chicks had caught on quickly to feeding on live fish and grew to be strong and capable hunters; but the Caspian terns continued to beg and did not feed as aggressively as the elegant terns did.
 Tern biologists told us that it is typical for them to act lazy and beg to their parents for long periods of time.
 The decision was made to release the two species separately, at two different locations.

-On August 14, 2006, nine elegant terns were released at Cabrillo beach, where other of their species were feeding.
+On August 14, 2006, nine elegant terns were released at Cabrillo Beach, where other of their species were feeding.
 They had been fitted with double bands, one Federal and one color and also had been marked with a bright green dot, so birders could easily identify and report the sighting of them.

-The bird seen at Bolsa Chica had been released at the Salton Sea with the rest of the chicks on August, 19, 2006.
+The bird seen at Bolsa Chica Ecological Reserve had been released at the Salton Sea with the rest of the chicks on August, 19, 2006.
 We worked with tern biologist, Kathy Molina, who banded the chicks with both with a service band (# 925-76178) and an alphanumeric band (C-45).
 This bird was missing the plastic alphanumeric band at Bolsa Chica, which is not surprise as they don’t always last that long.
 When released at the Salton Sea, it was of mid-weight and spotted hanging around for a week afterwards, then it wasn’t seen again.

 The following Saturday, the 15 Caspian Terns were driven to Salton Sea where thousands of their species were nesting, feeding and their was an abundance of small fish to feed on.
 We felt that being among other Caspian’s would give them the best chance of survival.

 The company charged for pushing the terns chicks off the barge admitted their crime and said that they wanted to clear the barge decks so that they could fire off fireworks for the 4th of July.
 In 2008 the company was found guilty of cruelty and was only given a $15,000 fine that went to the National Wildlife Federation.
-IBRRC was NOT REIMBURSED for a single penny of the $30,000 plus that it cost us to pick up the dead birds, save them, rehabilitate the live chicks, work with agency people to build a case and deal with the emotional effects of this tern massacre!
+Bird Rescue was NOT REIMBURSED for a single penny of the $30,000 plus that it cost us to pick up the dead birds, save them, rehabilitate the live chicks, work with agency people to build a case and deal with the emotional effects of this tern massacre!